travis-ci/docs-travis-ci-com/user/running-build-in-debug-mode.md

 ## Getting out of the debug VM

-Once you exit from all the live `tmate` windows, the debug VM will terminate after resetting the job's status to the original status.
+Once you exit from all the live `tmate` windows, the debug VM will terminate after resetting the job's status to the original status before you restarted it.
-No more stages (`before_install`, `install`, etc.) will be executed.
+No more phases (`before_install`, `install`, etc.) will be executed.